adwise-fiu/Level-Site-PPDT/README.md

 sdk install gradle
 ```

-Run the setup.sh script twice, WITHOUT sudo to install docker and minikube
+From the root of the repository, run the following command once to install docker.
+Reboot your machine, then re-run the command to install minikube.
 ```bash
 bash setup.sh
 ```